opencv/opencv/modules/contrib/doc/retina/index.rst

    :alt: the retina foveal model applied on the entire image with default parameters.
 Here contours are enforced, luminance is corrected and halo effects are voluntary visible with this configuration, increase horizontalCellsGain near 1 to remove them.
    :align: center

-Below, a second retina foveal model output applied on the entire image with a parameters setup focused on naturalness perception.
+Below, a second retina foveal model output applied on the entire image with a parameters setup focused on naturalness perception. *"Hey, i now recognize my cat, looking at the mountains at the end of the day !"*.
 Here contours are enforced, luminance is corrected but halos are avoided with this configuration.
 The backlight effect is corrected and highlight details are still preserved.
 Then, even on a low quality jpeg image, if some luminance information remains, the retina is able to reconstruct a proper visual signal.
 Such configuration is also usefull for High Dynamic Range (*HDR*) images compression to 8bit images as discussed in [benoit2010]_ and in the demonstration codes discussed below.
 As shown at the end of the page, parameters change from defaults are :

 * horizontalCellsGain=0.3